samueltuoyo15/Dokugen/README.md

 -   **Supabase Postgre Db**: Used for monitoring active users in real time.
 -   **OpenAI**: Used for generating the README.md content.

+## Contributing

+Contributions are welcome!
+Feel free to submit pull requests with improvements, bug fixes, or new features.

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes.
+4. Submit a pull request.

 ## License